-- Driving a vehicle under the influence in violation of Code Section 40-6-391. - Hit and run or leaving the scene of an accident; failing to report striking an unattended vehicle, failure to report striking a fixed object, or failure to report an accident. - Any felony in the commission of which a motor vehicle is used. - Driving a commercial motor vehicle while the person's commercial driver's license or commercial driving privilege is revoked, suspended, canceled, or disqualified. - Homicide by vehicle. - · Racing on highways or streets. - Using a motor vehicle in fleeing or attempting to elude an officer. - Fraudulent or fictitious use of, or application for, a license.
+- Driving a vehicle under the influence in violation of Code Section 40-6-391. - Hit and run or leaving the scene of an accident; failing to report striking an unattended vehicle, failure to report striking a fixed ob-ject, or failure to report an accident. - Any felony in the commission of which a motor vehicle is used. - Driving a commercial motor vehicle while the person's commercial driver's license or commercial driving privilege is revoked, suspended, canceled, or disqualified. - Homicide by vehicle. - Racing on highways or streets. - Using a motor vehicle in fleeing or attempting to elude an officer. - Fraudulent or fictitious use of, or application - · Operating a motor vehicle with a revoked, canceled, or suspended registration.

-- Operating a motor vehicle with a revoked, canceled, or suspended registration. - Theft of a vehicle engaged in commercial transportation of cargo or any appurtenance thereto or the cargo being transported therein or thereon. - Refusing to submit to a state administered chemical test requested by a law enforcement officer.
+- Theft of a vehicle engaged in commercial transportation of cargo or any appurtenance thereto or the cargo being transported therein or thereon. - Refusing to submit to a state administered chemical test requested by a law enforcement officer. - Using a CMV in the commission of a felony involving traffickingof persons (Permanent, lifetime disqualification)

-If one of the offenses above occurs while you are operating a CMV that is placarded for hazardous materials, you will be disqualified from driving a CMV for at least three years.
+If one of the offenses above occurs while you are operating a CMV that is placarded for haz-ardous materials, you will be disqualified from driving a CMV for at least three years.

-You will be disqualified from driving a commercial motor vehicle for life if convicted of a second or subsequent major traffic violation or any combination of such violations from the list above.
+You will be disqualified from driving a com-mercial motor vehicle for life convicted of a second or subsequent major traffic violation or any combination of such violations from the list above.

-1.3.9 Georgia Traffic Laws

-When the department determines a road shall have limited access due to a declared state of emergency for inclement winter weather conditions, notice shall be given to motorists through posted signage that motor vehicles must be equipped with tire chains, four-wheel drive with adequate tires for existing conditions, or snow tires with a manufacturer's all weather rating in order to proceed.
+1.3.9 Georgia Traffic Laws• When the department determines a road shall have limited access due to a declared state of emergency for inclement winter weather conditions, notice shall be given to motorists through posted signage that motor vehicles must be equipped with tire chains, four-wheel drive with adequate tires for existing conditions, or snow tires with a manufacturer's all weather rating in order to proceed.